What Is Male Breast Reduction?

 Following male breast reduction surgery, there is bruising, swelling and discomfort.
 Discomfort usually dissipates after a few days and can be lessened with prescribed pain medication.
 To help reduce swelling, a compression garment is worn for about two weeks, and only at night for several additional weeks.
 Patients typically return to work within a week.
 Light aerobic exercise can be performed after a week, but strenuous activities should be avoided for four to six weeks.

 When you’re ready to love the way you look, look to Aron Kressel, MD.
 Call 212.772.6968 or use our convenient Request a Consultation form.
-We welcome patients from New York, Rye, Wayne, New Rochelle, Yonkers and nearby communities.
+We welcome patients from Wayne, Upper East Side, Lenox Hill, Midtown, Midtown East and nearby communities.